Onto yet another diversion, I recently stumbled upon a wonderful resource for building terrain -

-I think the witch hunter fits in wonderfully with the serene, winter wonderland portrayed by this cozy little dwelling, don't you?
-Also, I think the scale works beautifully.
+I think the witch hunter fits in wonderfully with the serene, winter

 After admiring the piece, I assembled a few of my more delicate instruments:

-Donning the glasses (safety first, folks!)
-I went to town trying to make a convincing ruin.
-The porcelain is quite tricky to work with, as it is quite hard and tends to break in large pieces.
-I managed to end up with this piece here:
+is quite hard and tends to break in large pieces.
+I managed to end up

 I think its a good start.
 I had hoped I would be able to punch out the doors and windows, but that seems like an impossible task due to the properties of the porcelain.
 The building you see is actually 2 pieces, as it cracked down the middle.
 That will glue together fine, but it gives you an idea of how finicky it is to precisely smash porcelain.
 I may have a go with a dremel and a grinding wheel (outside where my mess will not get me in trouble, most likely) or I might just leave it as is.
 The inside will need some decorating - a second floor, wooden planks and rubble, etc. I might try and add the inside of the chimney using milliput or something similar.
 I suppose the outside of the house will be painted minimally - likely just some brown and black washes and some drybrushing, then I will have to base it.
 The building cost me $5, so I think for the investment it is looking quite swell so far!